johannvonissou/chaindl/README.md

-# OCFINANCE
+# OCFINANCE (Works with Cryptoquant)

-Download On-Chain data from a variety of sources
+Download On-Chain data from cryptoquant, checkonchain, etc.

 ## Installation
 Use pip to install the ocfinance package.